BTIJan/QGIS_YOLO_ObjectDetection/README.md

 ## Introduction
 This QGIS plugin trains and runs Ultralytics YOLO11-OBB object-detection models on aerial and satellite imagery.
 It provides a guided workflow for tiling large rasters, preparing a YOLO dataset, training a model, running tiled inference (SAHI) on new imagery, and performing external validation against an independent ground-truth dataset.

+**IMPORTANT: The plugin is an early version.
+It has been developed on Windows 11, using QGIS 3.34 and a NVIDIA 4000-series GPU.
+Please report any issues in this repo or feel free to modify the code**

 ### Installation
 Install the plugin in QGIS after downloading it as a .zip file.
 After installation, you might be prompted to install required packages in the python environment of QGIS.
 The easiest way is to install this using pip in OSGEO shell.
 #### Torch